bintracker/bintracker/docs/setup.md

 ## Compiling from Source

-Currently the only way to run Bintracker is to build it from the source code.
+Currently the only verified way to run Bintracker is to build it from the source code.

 ### Linux